Concurrent lines on del Pezzo surfaces of degree one: Proof of Theorem

 We will prove Proposition \ref{key2} by showing that there are no such configurations: all of the configurations satisfying 1-10 are such that condition 0 is violated.

 We consider the space $(\mathbb{P}^2)^5$.
 Within this space, we define the following two sets.

-Note that for an element $(Q_2,Q_3,Q_4,Q_7,Q_8)$ in S, condition 0 is violated.
+Note that for an element $(Q_2,Q_3,Q_4,Q_7,Q_8)$ in $S$, condition 0 is violated.
 Let~$F_1$ be the linear system of conics through $X,Q_1,Q_5,Q_6$.
 Note that this is a one-dimensional linear system that is isomorphic to $\mathbb{P}^1$.
 Let $F_2$ be the linear system of lines through $X$, which is also isomorphic to $\mathbb{P}^1$.
-We will show that there is a bijection between $Y\setminus S$ and a subset of $F_1^2\times F_2^3$ in Proposition \ref{inversephi}.
+We will show in Proposition \ref{inversephi} that there is a bijection between $Y\setminus S$ and a subset of $F_1^2\times F_2^3$.
 We start with two lemmas.

 \begin{lemma} If $(Q_2,Q_3,Q_4,Q_7,Q_8)$ is a point in $Y\setminus S$, then we have $Q_i\neq X$ for $i=2,3,4,7,8$. \end{lemma} \begin{proof} Take a point $Q=(Q_2,Q_3,Q_4,Q_7,Q_8)$ in $Y\setminus S$.
 Since $Q$ is an element of~$Y$, by condition 1 the points $X,Q_1,Q_2$ are on a line.
 That means that if $X=Q_i$ for $i=3,4,7,8$, the points $Q_i,Q_1,Q_2$ would be on a line, contradicting the fact that~$Q$ is not in $S$.
 Moreover, by condition 2, the points $X,Q_3,Q_4$ are on a line, so if $X=Q_2$ then $Q_2,Q_3,Q_4$ are on a line, again contradicting the fact that $Q$ is not in~$S$. \end{proof}